-The International Society of City and Regional Planners (ISOCARP) is a global association of experienced professional planners.
-It was founded in 1965 in a bid to bring together recognised and highly-qualified planners in an international network.
+The International Society of City and Regional Planners (ISOCARP) is a global association of experienced professional city and regional planners.
+ISOCARP was founded in 1965 in a bid to bring together recognised and highly-qualified planners in an international network.

-The ISOCARP network brings together individual and institutional members from more than 80 countries worldwide.
-Members are planners and other stakeholders involved in the development and maintenance of the built environment.
+Today, our network brings together individual and institutional members from more than 85 countries worldwide.
+We are planners and other stakeholders involved in the development and maintenance of the built environment.
 As a non-governmental organisation ISOCARP is recognized by the United Nations (UN), the United Nations Human Settlements Programme (UNHCS/UN-HABITAT), and the Council of Europe.
 The Society also has a formal consultative status with the United Nations Education, Scientific and Cultural Organisation (UNESCO).

-Although ISOCARP members work in many different fields they share a common interest in the spatial and environmental dimensions of urbanisation.
-They advise key decision-makers, proposing and supporting projects for intervention in a spatial context through general or specific actions.
+Although ISOCARP members work in many different fields we all share a common interest in the spatial and environmental dimensions of urbanisation, advising key decision-makers, proposing and supporting projects for intervention in a spatial context through general or specific actions.

 The objectives of ISOCARP include the improvement of planning practice through the creation of a global and active network of practitioners.
 ISOCARP encourages the exchange of professional knowledge between planners, promotes the planning profession in all its forms, stimulates and improves planning research, training and education and enhances public awareness and understanding of major planning issues at a global level.